w3c/mediacapture-handle/identity/README.md

 We wish to enable the legitimate use cases while keeping the general case as it was before.

-## Use-case #1: Cross-App Communications
+## Use-case #1: Driving Presentations from Video Conferencing Apps

-Consider two applications that wish to cooperate, for example a VC app and a presentation app.
+Consider a collaborating presentation software and video-conferencing software.
 Assume the user is in a VC session.
 The user starts sharing a presentation.
 Both applications are interested in letting the VC app discover that it is capturing a slides session, which application, and even which session, so that the VC application will be able to expose controls to the user for flipping through slides.
-When the user clicks those controls, the VC app will be able to send messages to the presentation app (either through a service worker or through a shared back-end infrastructure).
-These messages will instruct the presentation app to flip through slides, enter/leave presentation-mode, etc.
+When the user clicks those controls, the VC app will be able to send messages to the presentation app, requesting that it do such things as flip through slides, enter/leave presentation-mode, etc.

+The means for transmitting these messages are outside the scope of this document.
+Some options are:
+* Shared cloud infrastructure.</li>
+* Messaging via a worker.
+(Note: Storage Partitioning might disrupt this option.)
+* A rudimentary messaging API might be added expressly for this purpose.

 ## Use-case #2: Avoiding “Hall of Mirrors”